ballerina-platform/ballerina-library/docs/graalvm-compatibility-in-ballerina-libraries.md

 > - The GraalVM native-image tool support for Apple M1 (darwin-aarch64) is still experimental.
 For more updates, see [Support for Apple M1](https://github.com/oracle/graal/issues/2666).

 #### Build with GraalVM
-1. Run the following command to build a native exectable for the sample application
+1. Run the following command to build a native executable for the sample application
    ```
    $ bal build --graalvm
    ```